Matthias Moosdorf: Politics

 In September 2016, Moosdorf joined the Alternative for Germany party.
 Within the party, he was initially considered a close confidant of party leader Frauke Petry and her husband Marcus Pretzell, at whose wedding celebration he took part in December 2016.
 He wrote texts for Petry's blog "Der Blaue Kanal" and acted as an advisor to the AfD parliamentary group in the Saxon state parliament.
 In March 2017, music critic Arno Lücker reported critically on Moosdorf's political engagement and statements, which Lücker characterised as right-wing populism, in the music blog of the Neue Musikzeitung.
 After a rift with Petry and Pretzell, Moosdorf turned to the right wing of the party.

 Together with Michael Klonovsky he campaigned for the establishment of a party-affiliated foundation of the AfD under the name "Gustav-Stresemann-Stiftung".
 Since around January 2018, Moosdorf has been a research assistant to the Bavarian AfD member of the Bundestag Martin Hebner.
 He was one of the first signatories of the Erklärung 2018 against "illegal mass immigration".
-In August 2018, in a blog commentary, he accused the former pastor of Leipzig's Thomaskirche, Christian Wolff he had "brought on the way from the unspeakable pulpit" that now "[e]very day" doctors were "murdered early in their office hours [...] by migrants" and girls were "raped and killed".
+In August 2018, in a blog commentary, he accused the former pastor of Leipzig's Thomaskirche, Christian Wolff of having "brought on the way from the unspeakable pulpit" that now "[e]very day" doctors were "murdered early in their office hours [...] by migrants" and girls were "raped and killed".
 A criminal complaint by Wolff against Moosdorf for defamation was not pursued by the Leipzig public prosecutor's office.
 According to reports by the RedaktionsNetzwerk Deutschland and Die Zeit in November 2018, Moosdorf was the main person responsible for the AfD campaign against the Global Compact for Migration.

 “In 2024 Moosdorf accepted a part-time honorary professor position at Gnessin Russian Academy of Music in Moscow.

-The school, financed by Russia’s culture ministry, made headlines just days after Russia’s full-scale invasion of Ukraine in 2022, when a staff member performed a concert wearing a black sweatshirt with the letter “Z” on it, which symbolizes support for Moscow’s war.
+The school, financed by Russia’s culture ministry, made headlines just days after Russia’s full-scale invasion of Ukraine in 2022, when a staff member performed a concert wearing a black sweatshirt with the letter “Z” on it, which symbolizes support for Moscow's war.

 “Music knows no ideological boundaries,” Moosdorf wrote on Facebook, adding that accepting the professorship is “a sign of understanding.”